 I am very proud to be the Headteacher at Brightwalton C. E. Primary School.
 You have only to visit us to realise that, although we have the caring and nurturing feel of a small school, our curriculum offer is big.
 We believe that every child has a unique contribution to make, so we seek to develop a love of learning through a rich curriculum and an extensive range of extra-curricular opportunities.
 Our large, bright, inviting classrooms are well looked after by everyone and our outdoor learning areas, including a large field and walled, wellbeing garden, are spacious and well designed.

-At Brightwalton we have a wide focus on spirituality and its meaning to different people, beyond its affiliation to the Anglican church.
+Being part of a church school comes with its own privileges and expectations, with everyone working together to ensure that all can flourish.
+Our vision that we can all shine as a light in the world for the good of all others, underpins everything that we do; we work towards this through our core values of Service, Perseverance, Wisdom, Friendship and Trust.
+At Brightwalton we have a wide understanding of spirituality and its meaning to different people, encompassing and extending beyond that of the Anglican church.
 There is a focus on being in touch with everything and everyone; there is more to life than you can perceive with your senses.
 This relates to all areas of life and can be seen strongly in key areas of the curriculum including Art, Music, PE, and RE.

 As Brightwalton is such a small village, many of our families live outside the catchment area in the surrounding villages.
 We encourage you and your child to visit us, so that you can see for yourself how our children thrive.
 Please contact the school office to make arrangements.